Suwanee Workers’ Compensation Lawyer

 Workers’ compensation typically covers indemnity and medical benefits.
 Workers’ comp will pay for:

-• Your medical expenses for all appropriate and necessary treatment as long as it is from an authorized treating physician.
+• Your medical expenses for all appropriate and necessary treatment, as long as it is from an authorized treating physician.

 • Vocational training and rehabilitation costs, including occupational and physical therapy.

-• Any necessary mileage expenses associated with the treatment of your injury, travel costs to and from follow-up appointments.
+• Any necessary mileage expenses associated with the treatment of your injury, and travel costs to and from follow-up appointments.

 • Permanent Partial Disability (PPD) – If the authorized WC doctor gives you a disability rating in compliance with the American Medical Association Guidelines, you can receive an additional sum of money.